JermelWatson/Soccer_Fantasy_League/README.md

 interphase.
 The left display was used to display the initial list of players loaded and the right display was used to display the players chosen by the user.

 *Load Initial list*

-– This button loads the initial list of players to be chosen from by the user.
+- This button loads the initial list of players to be chosen from by the user.

+[ Additional buttons ]

 *Add players*

-- This allows the user to add players unto their list. o Features to note:
+-This allows the user to add players unto their list.
+Features to note:

 [x] As the players are being added, their price is deducted from the budget.
 If the user tries to exceed that budget a message dialog box pops up notifying them that the budget is exceeded.

 [x] Also, if the user tries to select more than the player limit per position a message dialog box is shown that player limit is reached.
 If the user tries to select more than 15 players a dialog box pops up notifying them that the player limit is reached.

 *Remove Player*

 – This button is used to remove a selected player from the list.
 As the player is removed their price is re - added to the budget.
 If the price is not reciprocated properly, double tap this button to get £100.

+*Remove all*

-*Remove all* – This button is used to remove all the selected players from the users list of selected players.
+– This button is used to remove all the selected players from the users list of selected players.
 Double tap this button to return the budget to get £100.

 *Show more player*

 – This button is used to load the second half of the list of players.

 *Show by team*

 – This button will sort the players by team and highest points in the previous season.
 This will allow the user to select players from their favorite team.

 *Search*

 – This button allows the user to search for a player by name and add them to their list of players.